Menu

 Chairs: Jordi Duran, PhD & Joao Duarte, PhD

-• Welcome & Acknowledgements from the Program Committee
+• Welcome & Acknowledgements from the Organizing Committee

 • Information about ISN